cmdaltctr/fade-up.js/README.md

     });
     ```

     _(Note: Adapt this based on how your script actually handles customisation.
-The default behavior might apply to all `.fade-up-element`s automatically without needing this explicit instantiation unless you override defaults)._
+The default behaviour might apply to all `.fade-up-element`s automatically without needing this explicit instantiation unless you override defaults)._

 4.  **No CSS Required (for Fade-Up)**